 Pro tip: “Near me” searches grew 900% between 2015 and 2017.
 These are terms like “hair stylist near me” or “plumber in my neighborhood.”
 Not only are these terms popular, they are also effective.
-More than 75% of local mobile searches result in a same-day store visit and 26% of those visits turn into a purchase.
+More than 50% of “near me” searches result in a physical store visit.
 Consider researching and building localized content targeting those popular search terms.

 3. Publish — Post the SEO-friendly content on your website

-If you keep creating content around the same keyword, you will end up competing against yourself and your content will be less effective.
+If you create too many topics around the same keyword, you could end up competing against yourself and your content will be less effective.

 Instead, take one keyword and research four or five similar terms that you can use.
 (This is where the Google Keyword Planner comes in handy.)
 You can take one keyword and find a dozen similar ones.
 If you use an SEO tool like Yoast, you will be alerted when you use a duplicate target keyword.